nasa/astrobee/simulation/running_the_sim.md

 having performance issues starting up the simulator, you may want to launch the world without the default robot and then spawn the robot after the simulator starts up.
-For more information on this, please see the 'Issues Starting up the Simulator' section in [/ref sim-issues].
+For more information on this, please see the 'Issues Starting up the Simulator' section in \ref sim-issues.
 To launch the world without the default robot, please run:

     roslaunch astrobee sim.launch default_robot:=false